Table of Contents

 The majority of cons of multiple payment gateways are solvable by routing them selectively.
 Transactions can be routed to the PG that performs best in that particular region.
 Moreover, some PGs are more suited to mobile payment than others.
 So, routing the PGs selectively to web users and mobile users can improve conversion rates.

-Key Factors To Consider While Routing Transactions
+Key Factors To Consider While Routing Transactions with multiple payment gateway

 Some of the key factors to consider while routing transactions are as follows.